On the exceptional zeros of $p$-non-ordinary $p$-adic $L$-functions and a conjecture of Perrin-Riou

 Here $\{\Psi_1,\Psi_2\}$ is a distinguished basis of $H^1(\widetilde{\mathbb D}_f)$ which is given by Definition~\ref{def:psi1psi2} and the pairing $\left\langle\,,\,\right\rangle: H^1(\widetilde{\mathbb D}_f)\times H^1({\mathbb D}_f)\ra E$ is the natural pairing.

 We are now ready to state a sample of our main results.
-The first is a $p$-adic Beilinson formula for the second derivative of the $p$-adic $L$-function. \begin{thma} We have
+The first is a $p$-adic Birch and Swinnerton-Dyer formula for the second derivative of the $p$-adic $L$-function. \begin{thma} We have

 where $\Omega=\Omega\left([z_f^{\textup{BK}}]\right)$, $b_f^*$ denote the basis of $\F^0\Dst (V_f)$ defined by Kato in \cite[Theorem 12.5]{ka1}, and

 the canonical duality. \end{thma}

 Note that the submodule $D\subset \Dst (V_f)$ defines a canonical splitting of the Hodge filtration on $\Dst (V)$\,: